ENERGY FROM THE SUN 2025

 Browse the content

-2024 was once again a record year for solar photovoltaic generation in Spain, as it set a new all-time annual high, this time reaching 44,520 GWh, an increase of 18.9% compared to 2023.
-The share of this technology in the mix is also at an all-time high, with a value of 17.0%.
+2025 was once again a record year for solar photovoltaic generation in Spain, as it set a new all-time annual high, this time reaching 50,188 GWh, an increase of 12.5% compared to 2024.

 Evolution of solar photovoltaic generation